Beliavsky/Fortran-Tools/README.md

 [qtcreator-fortran](https://github.com/jonaslindemann/qtcreator-fortran): support for Fortran projects and source files in [Qt Creator](https://www.qt.io/product/development-tools) as well as syntax-highlighting, by Jonas Lindemann

 [Simply Fortran](http://simplyfortran.com/): modern Fortran development environment for Microsoft Windows, Apple macOS, and GNU/Linux systems.
-It includes the Aplot library for creating two-dimensional graphs and plots quickly from Fortran routines.
-Free 30-day trial.
+It includes the Aplot library for creating two-dimensional graphs and plots quickly from Fortran routines and [AppGraphics](https://simplyfortran.com/features/appgraphics) for creating graphics and graphical user interfaces from either Fortran or C. Free 30-day trial.
 (C)

 [SublimeLinterFortran](https://github.com/Panadestein/SublimeLinterFortran): linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to gfortran, by Ramón L. Panadés-Barrueta and Tejas Shetty.
 It will be used with files that have free format Fortran syntax.